 Shortly after the announcements, the police moved in.
 Descending from their perch in front of Gezi Park, they began firing their water cannons into the massed ranks of protesters in an attempt to move them back down Istiklal.
 Hours of running battles followed, clashes taking place up and down Istiklal and its warren of side streets and alleys long into the night.
 The police's first attempt to clear the square failed miserably, as groups of young men and women merely looped back via the side streets.
 At this stage the police felt they had little choice but to fight their way back, using batons and spraying rubber bullets.

 What happens now is anyone’s guess.
-The passive resistance seen in the "Standing Man" phenomena—in which protesters arrive alone and stand stock still for hours on end, staring straight ahead—returned to Taksim a day later and the mass assemblies are restarting in parks around the city, where they've taken place for the past few weeks.
-For now, neither side shows any sign of backing down.
+The passive resistance seen in the "Standing Man" phenomena – in which protesters arrive alone and stand stock still for hours on end, staring straight ahead – returned to Taksim a day later and the mass assemblies are restarting in parks around the city, were they've taken place for the past few weeks.
+For now, neither side shows any sign of backing down and while calm has returned to Istanbul the police remain in strong numbers at Taksim.
 The violence is likely to have done little but strengthen the resolve of both those opposed to Turkey’s current social and political status quo and those who are fighting to preserve it.